mdyousufreja/credit-risk-classification_reja/README.md

 **Methods**: I conducted training on a logistic regression model using the initial training dataset.
 I divided this model into training and test sets and proceeded to build a logistic regression model.
 Subsequently, I generated a confusion matrix and computed accuracy, precision, and recall for both the training and test sets.

 **Results**:
+The logistic regression model exhibits exceptional precision when predicting healthy loans ('0'), achieving a perfect 100% precision rate.
+This means that every time the model identifies a loan as "healthy," it is indeed a correct classification.
+In simpler terms, there are no false positive predictions for healthy loans.

+For high-risk loans ('1'), the model maintains a relatively high precision of 85%.
+This indicates that when the model categorizes a loan as "high risk," it is accurate 85% of the time, with a relatively small number of false positives within this category.

+The overall accuracy score of 95% signifies the model's strong performance in correctly classifying both healthy and high-risk loans throughout the dataset.
+It indicates that 95% of the model's predictions are accurate.
+This high level of accuracy suggests that the model is adept at making reliable predictions across the majority of the dataset, despite the precision for high-risk loans being slightly lower than for healthy loans.
+In general, a 95% accuracy score demonstrates the model's effectiveness in correctly identifying loans in this classification task.
+See the results below-

  ![alt text](https://github.com/mdyousufreja/credit-risk-classification_reja/assets/135454460/1f4a88c8-8a05-4d70-8d4e-b2da8af9720a)